23/code-challenge/students/backend.md

 _Implement an CLI in your favorite language._

-The assets CLI should a `twentythree` handle and it should have the following commands:
+The CLI should have the following structure and commands:

 - create : `$ twentythree create -type "video" | "Photo" --title "a title" --label "a label" --url "an url"`
 - read :